wrightgarr/contrast/index.md

 layout: page
 ---

 Welcome, My name is Garrick!
-I hold a Master in Commerce in Economics from Victoria Universiy of Wellington.
+I hold a Master of Commerce in Economics from Victoria Universiy of Wellington.
 I have an academic interest in labour economics, behavioural economics, and the economics of climate change.

 This website serves as an online reporitory of my research contributions, professional experience, and (future) musings.